mic0331/eurostat/README.md

 ## Summary
 ### Which country has the highest tax rate?
 In which countries do high earners pay the most tax?
 And where do average earners pay the most?
-This **[visualization](https://radiant-basin-3159.herokuapp.com/)** show the differences between countries for the net earnings and taxes (without including the social security contributions - national insurance).
+This **[visualization](http://radiant-basin-3159.herokuapp.com/)** show the differences between countries for the net earnings and taxes (without including the social security contributions - national insurance).

-At the top end of the distribution we have Belgium where single people pay 33% of gross earnings in income tax, followed by Germany with 24%.
+At the top end of the distribution we have Danemark where single people pay 37% of gross earnings in income tax, followed by Belgium with 33%.

+At the bottom we have Greece with only 11% of taxes.
+This low tax rate probably explain current greek dept crisis...

 In a lot of the European countries tax rates are high but the provision of benefits by the state tends to be very generous compared to countries in other parts of the world.